Introduction

-The Scottish Trace Element and Micronutrient Reference Laboratory (STEMRL) at Glasgow Royal Infirmary, Glasgow, UK is centrally funded by the National Services Division of the NHS in Scotland to provide a specialist analytical and advisory service for trace elements and vitamins.
-The principal aspects of this service are:-
+The Scottish Trace Element and Micronutrient Diagnostic and Research Laboratory (STEMDRL) is in part centrally funded by the National Services Directorate of NHS Scotland to provide a specialist analytical and advisory service for trace elements and vitamins.
+The principal aspects of this service are…

-- A reliable analytical service of trace elements and vitamins for the NHS in Scotland
+• a reliable analytical and interpretative service of trace elements and vitamins for the NHS in Scotland

 This web-site provides a guide to the services offered, with useful background information:-

-- General information about STEMRL with a discussion of micronutrients, toxicity and taking and sending samples.
+- General information about STEMDRL with a discussion of micronutrients, toxicity and taking and sending samples.

 - Information on specific trace elements and vitamins with details of sample requirements and reference ranges